 Circa 1920

 Hathorn Hall opened in September 1857.
-The laying of its cornerstone the year before drew a crowd of 5,000, who marched from downtown Lewiston to the ground of the new seminary for the occasion.
+The laying of its cornerstone the year before drew a crowd of 5,000, many of whom marched from downtown Lewiston to the grounds of the new Maine State Seminary for the occasion.
+At right, Muey Li ‘28 of Bazhong, China, walks a campus path that generations of Bates students before her have walked.

 Circa 1938